luiswirth/zuccmap2024fs/pres/main.typ

   #check (λ x ↦ x + 1) -- Nat → Nat
   ```
   Directly using a lambda term of type `Nat → Nat`.

-  #pause
-  We sort of moved the "`:`" from right to left.

 ]

 #polylux-slide[